-Open days are a vital part of the process of applying to university.
-A lot of students do not visit any of the universities from their list of top choices which can have an impact later on in their student life.
-Are Open Days important?
-Well, they can offer potential students the opportunity to look around campuses that they might one day attend, and help them narrow down their options.
+Open days are a vital part of the process when applying to university.
+A lot of students do not visit any of the universities from their list of top choices, which can have an impact later on in their student life.
+Open Days offer potential students the opportunity to look around campuses that they might one day attend, and help them narrow down their options.

-Open days are held throughout the year; usually, a university will try to conduct an open day at least once per term; which means one in autumn, spring and summer.
-However, it is simple to check when the actual dates are by viewing upcomming open days on our open day calendar, clicking on the university’s website, or signing up for their newsletter, or even following them on social media such as Facebook or Twitter.
+Open days are held throughout the year; usually once per term; which means one in autumn, spring and summer.
+It is simple to check when the actual dates are by viewing upcomming open days on our open day calendar, clicking on the university’s website, signing up for their newsletter, or even following them on social media such as Facebook or Twitter.

-As open days are still available after the UCAS application deadline, it is still helpful to visit after January, so that once you receive your university offers you are in a better position to make the right decision.
+As Open days are still available after the UCAS application deadline, it is still useful to visit after January, so that once you receive your university offers you are in a better position to make the right decision.
 There are so many different factors that can really affect your quality of study once at university.
-From student parking, commuting, to the facilities on campus, or how long the walk is from student accommodation to the lecture halls – it will have an impact.
-Therefore, when you’re physically there on a university campus, you can check all of this out yourself, ask previous and current students what it is like to live there and gain insider information you won’t receive from a prospectus.
+From student parking, commuting, to the facilities on campus, or how long the walk is from the student accommodation to the lecture halls – it will all have an impact.
+When you’re physically there on a university campus, you can check all of this out yourself, ask previous and current students what it is like to live there and gain insider information you won’t receive from a prospectus.

-If you can, try to book your place on an open day as selected universities may send you reminders and more information about how to find the University, parking and the itinerary for the day.
-If it is a last minute decision to visit an institution you can always email before you travel to have any questions you may have answered.
+If you can, try to book your place on an open day as many universities may send you reminders and more information about how to find the university, parking and the itinerary for the day.
+If it is a last minute decision to visit an institution you can always email before you travel, to have any questions you may have answered.

 The importance of open days isn’t as high as it should be for all potential students, it is a wonderful opportunity to look around and try to visualise yourself living, studying and growing as a person through the lecture halls, campus and atmosphere.
 Give yourself a goal to visit at least one university before your A Level results and you might surprise yourself in how it can change your decision!